ClickCease

 However, the company line has always been that: “The driver is still responsible for, and ultimately in control of, the car.”

-Tesla says the driver should keep their hands on the wheel, their eyes on the road, and be ready to intervene.
-This disclaimer often puts the blame back onto drivers regarding legal action.
+Tesla advises drivers to maintain hands-on control, focus on the road, and remain prepared to intervene if necessary.
+However, this disclaimer often puts the blame back on drivers regarding legal action.

-Critics say that the term ‘self-driving car’ is misleading when drivers must remain at complete attention.
+Critics say the term ‘self-driving car’ is misleading when drivers must remain completely attentive.
 They say the Autopilot system only gives drivers a false sense of security.

 Injuries Suffered in Automated Car Crashes